markc/markup/README.md

 STATES
 ------

-Just a set of pages to demonstrate pushState, that is, being able to use the back and forward browser navigation options without resorting to using a #hash tag.
-However, if a #hash is used then it will stripped out and internally revert to a non-hash history.pushState even though the URL bar will still show the
+Just a set of pages to demonstrate `history.pushState`, that is, being able to use the back and forward browser navigation options without resorting to using a `#hash` tag.
+However, if a `#hash` is used then it will stripped out and internally revert to a non-hash `history.pushState` event even though the URL bar will still show the `#hash`.
-#hash.

 EDITOR
 ------

-#### HELP
+- **HELP**
   [Markdown] format help.
 Copy and paste sections into the editor to see how the Markdown examples look when rendered into HTML.

-#### EDIT
+- **EDIT**
   Shows a simple plain textarea editor, add any valid markdown text and click SHOW to see it marked up.

-#### SHOW
+- **SHOW**
   Shows the marked up HTML version of whatever is in the editor.

-#### HTML
+- **HTML**
   Shows the raw HTML version of the marked up text.

-#### JSON
+- **JSON**
   Shows the intermediate `Json` format from [marked.js].

-#### STORE
+- **STORE**
   Stores whatever is in the editor to localStorage so that a full page refresh still contains the last edits.

-#### REMOVE
+- **REMOVE**
   Clears the localStorage facility.

-#### PRINT
+- **PRINT**
   Dumps the contents of localStorage.

-#### FLUSH
+- **FLUSH**
   Clears the localStorage facility.

 SOURCE
 ------